italicize/quick-internet-radio/README.md

 In Terminal, type `aplay -l` and press **Enter**. \
 The card number of the USB audio card is displayed, with other information.

 On my Raspberry Pi 4, the card number of the USB audio card was 2.
 So, 2 was the number I put in the Python script in the next step.
-(If not using a USB audio card, use the card number of the 3.5 mm jack.)
+(If not using a USB audio card, use the card number of the 3.5 mm audio jack.)

 *Note.* The output parameter came from this gist, [Playback on USB audio device . . . with Omxplayer](https://gist.github.com/thijstriemstra/c792e47edc21d9344384ff698d6fc284/).